logicuniverse/manifesto/README.md

 The distinction between a "system" and a "component" is not a difference in nature, but a shift in the observer’s coordinate origin.
 This symmetry operates across two dimensions:

-- **Horizontal Symmetry (Execution Plane):** To implement a logic is to define a new LU (a macro-topology); to invoke that logic is to manifest an LUI (a micro-node).
-A node within one coordinate system is itself the origin of its own internal X/Y plane.
+- **Horizontal Symmetry (Execution Plane):** To implement a logic is to define a new LU (a macro-topology); to invoke that logic is to manifest an LUI.
+An LUI within one coordinate system is itself the origin of its own internal X/Y plane.
 - **Vertical Symmetry (Z-Axis):** On the Z-Axis, **Provide (+Z)** and **Inject (-Z)** are the same physical phenomenon.
 Whether a logic essence is being "offered" or "consumed" depends entirely on the direction of the observer's gaze relative to the Execution Plane.

 This bi-axial symmetry ensures that the tri-axial protocol remains invariant across all fractal scales.